Macron says Le Pen showing authoritarian streak after journalist ban | Politics

 Macron says Le Pen showing authoritarian streak after journalist ban

 Macron, a pro-European centrist, became president in 2017 after easily beating Le Pen when voters rallied behind him to keep the far-right out of power.
 This time, he is facing a much tougher challenge.
-He is slightly ahead in polls, but prior to Sunday's first round Le Pen successfully tapped into anger over the cost of living and a perception that Macron is disconnected from everyday hardships, and she has continued to press on those points.
+He is slightly ahead in polls, but Le Pen has successfully tapped into anger over the cost of living and a perception that Macron is disconnected from everyday hardships and some polls show her victory in the April 24 runoff is within the margin of error.

-Criticised for not properly campaigning in the run-up to the first round, Macron has changed tack ahead of the April 24 run-off.
-He has headed to areas where people voted against him to engage and adopted a more aggressive rhetoric towards his rival.
-He has categorised Le Pen's manifesto as full of lies and false promises that conceal far-right agenda that ultimately would lead to France's exit from the European Union.
+Criticised for not properly campaigning in the run-up to the first round, Macron has changed tack and headed to areas where people voted against him to engage and adopted a more aggressive rhetoric towards his rival.
+He has categorised Le Pen's manifesto as full of lies and false promises that conceal a far-right agenda that ultimately would lead to France's exit from the European Union.

-But he is also struggling to convince working class voters to back him.
-Le Pen has veered to the left on economic issues and focused her attacks on Macron and his plans to raise the retirement age.
-He has indicated this week he would water down his proposals as he tries to lure left-wing voters.
-Melenchon's party launched a consultation on Wednesday to ask his supporters if they plan to vote for Macron, put in a blank ballot or not vote.

 "Neither Emmanuel Macron nor Marine Le Pen are up to the task," Melenchon wrote.
 "However, the two are not equivalent.
-Marine Le Pen adds to the project of social damage that she shares with Emmanuel Macron a dangerous ferment of ethnic and religious exclusion."
-He made clear, however, that, even after the consultation closes on Saturday, he will give voters no instruction on what they should do on the 24th - whereas other parties have urged voters to vote for Macron in order to block the far-right.
+Marine Le Pen adds a dangerous ferment of ethnic and religious exclusion to the project of social damage that she shares with Emmanuel Macron."
+He made clear, however, that, even after the consultation closes on Saturday, he will give voters no instruction on what they should do on the 24th - whereas other parties have urged voters to back Macron in order to block the far-right.

-Macron's charm offensive with leftwing voters could be hurt after former conservative President Nicolas Sarkozy, a reviled figure on the left, on Tuesday endorsed him, which forced Macron to deny that there was any wider political agreement with Sarkozy.
+Macron's charm offensive with leftwing voters could be hurt after former conservative President Nicolas Sarkozy, a reviled figure on the left, endorsed him, which forced Macron to deny that there was any wider political agreement.
 Macron will need a new majority after legislative elections in June and political sources have said Sarkozy's endorsement could pave the way for an alliance between the centre-right Les Republicains party and Macron's LaRem.

-(Additional reporting by Ingrid Melander; Writing by John Irish; Editing by Clarence Fernandez and Toby Chopra)
+(Additional reporting by Elizabeth Pineau and Geert de Clercq; Writing by John Irish and Ingrid Melander; Editing by Clarence Fernandez, Toby Chopra, William Maclean)

 ALSO READ